sarveshveer12345-maker/marketing-finance-performance-analysis/README.md

 Marketing Insights

-- Instagram Ads generate the highest revenue (~75K), making it the most effective marketing channel.
+- Instagram Ads contribute the highest share of revenue (75K), making it the most effective marketing channel.
-- Retargeting Push campaign delivers the highest campaign revenue (~60K).
+- Retargeting Push campaign contributes the highest revenue among campaigns (60K).
-- Revenue declined significantly in March, indicating potential seasonal demand changes or campaign performance issues.
+- Revenue declined in March, indicating a potential drop in campaign performance or demand during that period.
 - 75% of transactions are successfully paid, indicating strong payment completion rates.
 - Marketing channels contribute differently, with social media advertising dominating revenue share.